- Nearing the End of Life

 - Shortness of breath or trouble breathing

-You can reduce fatigue by getting relief from these symptoms.
+Fatigue can often be reduced by getting relief from these symptoms.

-Fatigue is also made worse by anemia (low red blood cell count) or by imbalances in blood chemistry, and both of these things can be treated.
-Fatigue tends to be worse when you feel anxious, worried, sad, depressed, bored, and under-stimulated.
-Your health care team and your caregivers can help you find ways to manage the things that can make you feel more fatigued.
-Tell them how you feel, and try different techniques to see if they help you feel less tired.
+Fatigue is also made worse by anemia (a low red blood cell count) or by imbalances in blood chemistry, and both of these things can be treated.
+Fatigue tends to be worse if you are anxious, worried, sad, depressed, bored, or under-stimulated.
+Your healthcare team and your caregivers can help you find ways to manage the things that can make you feel more fatigued.
+Tell them how you feel, and try different things to see if they help you feel less tired.

-For example, severe anemia (a drop in the red blood cell count) can be treated with drugs that cause the body to make more red blood cells or with blood transfusions.
-Since this can make you feel better, these treatments can still be used in the last months of life.
+For example, severe anemia (a drop in the red blood cell count) can be treated with blood transfusions or with drugs that cause the body to make more red blood cells.
+These treatments can’t cure the cancer, but they can make you feel better in the last months of life.

-Sometimes simple changes in where and when you sleep can make fatigue better.
+Sometimes simple changes in where and when you sleep can make you feel less fatigued.
 But getting too much rest can actually make you feel worse and have less energy.
 Studies have shown that getting exercise at a level you can handle will improve your overall energy and help you stay mobile, strong, and flexible as long as possible.

 Some people may find that they are afraid to go to sleep for fear that they won’t wake up again.
 Again, this is a natural and very real fear.
 Needing more sleep is normal in the last few months of life.
 Withdrawing from people, turning inward, focusing on yourself, and talking less are also common at this time.
 Although some people want to surround themselves with friends and family, others want a quiet, peaceful environment.
 Listen to your body, tell people what you need, and save your energy for the things or people that are most important to you.
 Focusing on getting the most from each waking moment is a good way to redirect your worries and fears.

 People with cancer often fear pain more than anything else.
 But pain can be well controlled and managed in expert hands.
-It is important to know that pain does not have to be a part of dying.
-If you have pain, the most important thing you can do is talk to your health care or hospice team about it.
+It’s important to know that pain does not have to be a part of dying.
+If you have pain, the most important thing you can do is talk to your healthcare or hospice team about it.
 They should understand that your pain is whatever you say it is.
 You should expect that your pain can and will be controlled.
 You and your team must work together to reduce suffering, relieve pain, and enhance your quality of life.

 Types of pain

-Acute pain is severe, starts suddenly, and lasts a short time.
-It is often a signal that body tissue is being injured in some way.
+Acute pain starts suddenly, is severe, and lasts a short time.
+It’s often a signal that body tissue is being injured in some way.
 Acute pain often goes away when the injury heals.

-When people have chronic pain that is being treated with pain medicines, they can describe it: as persistent (continuous) pain and breakthrough (intermittent) pain.
+When people have chronic pain that’s being treated with pain medicines, they might describe the pain they have as persistent (continuous or chronic) pain and breakthrough (intermittent) pain.
 Persistent pain stays for long periods of time or almost all the time.
-Breakthrough pain is a brief and often severe flare of pain that can happen when a person is taking pain medicine regularly for persistent pain.
-Breakthrough pain typically comes on quickly, and lasts a short time.
+Breakthrough pain is a brief and often severe flare of pain that happens even when a person is taking pain medicine regularly for persistent pain.
+Breakthrough pain typically comes on quickly.
+It usually lasts only a short time but it can interfere with your activities, reduce your energy level, and cause fatigue and other problems.
+It may be unpredictable, but sometimes it’s brought on by certain activities.
+It might come back several times a day.

-Chronic pain is managed by taking long-acting pain medicines around the clock, whether or not you are having pain at the moment.
+Chronic or persistent pain is managed by taking long-acting pain medicines around the clock, whether or not you are having pain at the moment.
 This keeps your pain under control most of the time.
-But when pain starts to break through this layer of control, you need to take a dose of fast-acting pain medicine right away.
+But when pain starts to break through this layer of control, you need to take a dose of fast-acting, “rescue” pain medicine right away.

 Types of pain medicines

-The nurse or doctor will assess your pain and figure out the average level or degree of pain you are having.
+The nurse or doctor will assess your pain and figure out the average level or degree of pain you have.
 For mild pain (usually 1 to 3 on the scale of 0 to 10), pain medicines like acetaminophen (Tylenol®) or nonsteroidal anti-inflammatory drugs (NSAIDs, such as aspirin, ibuprofen or naproxen) may be used.
-NSAIDs are drugs that treat pain as well as inflammation.
-It is best to use these medicines around the clock to treat the pain without interruption.

-For moderate pain, or pain that is a 4 to 6 on the scale, opioids (morphine-like drugs) may be used.
-Examples of these drugs include hydrocodone (Vicodin® or Lortab®), oxycodone (Percocet®), or fentanyl (Duragesic®) patches.
+For moderate pain, or pain that’s a 4 to 6 on the scale, opioids (morphine-like drugs) may be used.
 NSAIDs may also be used with the opioids.
 The dose of opioid will start low, be given around the clock, and then is increased as needed to control your pain.

-If your pain is severe (a 7 to 10 on the 0 to 10 pain scale), stronger opioids will be started such as morphine or hydromorphone (Dilaudid®).
-Long-acting, time-released forms of opioids like MSContin® (a form of morphine) and Oxycontin® (a form of oxycodone) work very well if used regularly.
-These long-acting drugs work by keeping your blood levels of the drug steady, which then keeps your pain leveled out and under control for long periods of time.
-Drops of morphine sulfate (Roxanol®) can be given under the tongue to control breakthrough pain even if you have trouble swallowing.
+If your pain is severe (a 7 to 10 on the 0 to 10 pain scale), opioids are usually started right away.
+Long-acting, time-released forms of opioids work very well if used around the clock.
+These long-acting drugs work by keeping your blood levels of the drug steady, which helps keep your pain under control for long periods of time.
+Fast-acting, rescue drugs can be used to control breakthrough pain.

-Some people need much higher doses of opioids than others.
-Do not be concerned if you seem to be taking large amounts of drugs.
+It’s very common for a person with cancer to take more than one drug to manage chronic and breakthrough pain.
+And some people need much higher doses of opioids than others.
+Don’t be concerned if you seem to be taking large amounts of drugs.
 It has nothing to do with being unable to withstand pain, nor does it mean that you are a complainer.
 Some people need less, and some need more to keep pain in check.

 Side effects of opioids

-There are some side effects of opioids that can be quite troublesome.
-But many of these side effects can be treated or prevented.
+Some side effects of opioids can be quite troublesome, but many of them can be treated or prevented.
 One of the most common side effects is drowsiness.
 With a gradual increase in medicine over time, drowsiness will decrease as the person adjusts to the medicine; but it may not go completely away.
 If the drowsiness is severe, sometimes other medicines are used during the day to help the patient stay awake.

-Dry mouth is another side effect that can be annoying.
+Dry mouth is another annoying side effect.
 Sips of water, hard candy, ice chips, or anything to moisten the mouth can help.
 Opioids can cause nausea or vomiting.
 Anti-nausea pills or suppositories can be given to prevent this.

 Constipation is a very common side effect of opioids.
 Whenever you start to take an opioid, you probably will also be started on some type of bowel regimen which often includes a stool softener and laxative to prevent constipation.

-Sometimes, a patient can become confused when taking an opioid, especially when it is first started and the dose is high.
-If this happens, there are ways to lessen that effect, like trying other medicines, lowering the dose, changing the frequency or trying medicines that improve confusion.
+Sometimes, a patient can become confused when taking an opioid, especially when it’s first started or if the dose is high.
+If this happens, there are ways to lessen that effect, like trying other medicines, lowering the dose, changing the frequency or trying medicines that help improve confusion.

 Generalized itching (called pruritis) is another common opioid side effect.
 This, too, can be treated with other drugs and often lessens or goes away over time without any treatment.

 One thing you do not have to worry about while taking medicines for pain is addiction.
-When pain medicines are used for cancer pain, addiction is not an issue.
+When pain medicines are used for cancer pain, addiction is not an issue unless a person has had problems with addiction in the past.
+Even so, pain must be treated.
 Taking care of your pain is the most important thing.

 Being able to identify these things and give pain medicine as needed helps the caregiver take good care of the patient and keep him or her as comfortable as possible.